chiuedison/Outreach-Automation-Bot/README.md

 ### Files
 #### twitter.py
 The main python file to create and set-up the Twitter bot and connect data to Airtable.
+Contains definition and implementation of TwitterBot class.
+The most important method of this class is called send_dm.
+It is the place where the bulk of the work happens. send_dm checks all the conditions and parameters from Airtable and based on the logic implemented there sends a message to the influencer.
+If you want to change any behaviour, that's place to look at.

 #### .secrets
 File containing API keys and token to enable accessing Twitter and Airtable services.

+#### .env
+File containing environmental variables.

 #### requirements.txt
 Consolidated .txt document of all plugins/libraries required for the script to run efficiently.